The Most Popular CPG BLOG Posts of 2024 on Consumer Centricity

 3. Emotional Response Surveys

 Traditional surveys can be enhanced with questions designed to capture emotional responses.
 For example, asking customers how they felt during their interaction with the brand can provide insights into their level of delight.
-Emotions such as joy, surprise, and excitement are strong indicators of customer delight.
+Emotions such as joy, surprise, and excitement are strong indicators … Click to continue reading

 Surprising Solutions to the 9 Business Challenges of a Customer-First Strategy

-Adopting a customer-first strategy isn’t just an option these days.
+Adopting a customer-first strategy is more than just an option these days.
 But did you know that, perhaps surprisingly, it can answer most business challenges?
-And it is therefore essential for the survival and growth of every single business.
+And it is, therefore, essential for the survival and growth of every single business.

-Yet, I know that this paradigm shift can present formidable challenges that many organisations struggle to overcome.
+Yet, I know this paradigm shift can present formidable challenges that many organisations struggle to overcome.

-In 2023 I wrote a popular post covering the ten most common challenges businesses face when starting their journey to customer centricity.
+In 2023, I wrote a popular post covering the ten most common challenges businesses face when starting their journey to customer-centricity.
 It is called “Top 10 Challenges Facing Companies When They Adopt a Customer-First Strategy.”

-But a lot has changed in the past year, which is why I decided to update my suggested solutions to the latest obstacles businesses face when pivoting to a customer-centric approach.
+However, a lot has changed in the past year, so I decided to update my suggested solutions to the latest obstacles businesses face when pivoting to a customer-centric approach.

 As before, I provide supporting data and some inspiring case studies to get you going.